-2. easily understandable (i.e. can be accurately summarized in a few minutes or a few paragraphs and requiring no expert knowledge)
+- easily understandable (i.e. can be accurately summarized in a few minutes or a few paragraphs and requiring no expert knowledge)

-3. has no possibility for compromise/splitting the difference
+- has no possibility for compromise/splitting the difference

-4. self reinforcing to some degree – i.e. no one realizes that it is polarizing until they meet someone else with the opposite viewpoint
+- self reinforcing to some degree – i.e. no one realizes that it is polarizing until they meet someone else with the opposite viewpoint

 The Brett Kavanaugh hearings were the original impetus for the concept.

 Footgun – originally a term from the field of software development – a footgun is an enticing idea/piece of software/device that, upon further examination will only hurt your overall efforts, i.e. it’s sole purpose will be to shoot yourself in the foot.
 Similar to “Good from far, but far from good”

 Conflict Theory vs Mistake Theory – originally detailed in this Slate Star Codex post – this can be explained by

+Mistake theorists treat politics as science, engineering, or medicine.
+The State is diseased.
+We’re all doctors, standing around arguing over the best diagnosis and cure.
+Some of us have good ideas, others have bad ideas that wouldn’t help, or that would cause too many side effects.
+Conflict theorists treat politics as war.
+Different blocs with different interests are forever fighting to determine whether the State exists to enrich the Elites or to help the People.
 Mistake theorists view debate as essential.
 We all bring different forms of expertise to the table, and once we all understand the whole situation, we can use wisdom-of-crowds to converge on the treatment plan that best fits the need of our mutual patient, the State.
 Who wins on any particular issue is less important creating an environment where truth can generally prevail over the long term.

 Conflict theorists view debate as having a minor clarifying role at best.
 You can “debate” with your boss over whether or not you get a raise, but only with the shared understanding that you’re naturally on opposite sides, and the “winner” will be based less on objective moral principles than on how much power each of you has.
 If your boss appeals too many times to objective moral principles, he’s probably offering you a crappy deal.